 You may also need to take antibiotics or anti-inflammatory medicines after surgery.

 Most hair transplants result in excellent hair growth within several months after the procedure.
 More than one treatment session may be needed to create best results.

 The replaced hairs are usually permanent.
 No long-term care is necessary.

-Updated by: David A. Lickstein, MD, FACS, specializing in cosmetic and reconstructive plastic surgery, Palm Beach Gardens, FL.
+Updated by: Hebe Molmenti, MD, PhD, private practice specializing in plastic and reconstructive surgery, Baltimore, MD.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.